vasavi6303/CritiqueCanvas_AI/README.md

-# AutoMACE: AI Marketing Content Engine with AI Critique System
+# CritiqueAI: AI Content Engine with AI Critique System

 ## 🚀 Primary Agenda
-AutoMACE is an advanced AI-powered marketing content engine that not only generates high-quality video ads but also **critiques and automatically improves them** using a sophisticated discriminator AI.
+CritiqueAI is an advanced AI-powered marketing content engine that not only generates high-quality video ads but also **critiques and automatically improves them** using a sophisticated discriminator AI.
 The platform automates the entire creative process—from campaign ideation to asset generation and quality assurance—using state-of-the-art AI models (Google Gemini 2.5 Flash, Veo 2.0, ElevenLabs).

 **Key Innovation:** Built-in AI critique engine that evaluates every generated asset across 5 dimensions (Brand Alignment, Visual Quality, Message Clarity, Safety/Ethics, Platform Optimization) and automatically regenerates content with targeted improvements until deployment-ready.